Conquest of Darfur (1873–1874): Darfur counterattacks

 In July or August, the sultan sent his uncle, the emir Hasab Allah ibn Muhammad al-Fadl, south with an army.
 They besieged Dara, but were driven off by a sally and were defeated a second time trying to return, after which they retreated.
 On 16 August, al-Zubayr wrote a final letter to the sultan declaring his intention to annex Darfur on behalf of the khedive.
 On 17 August, Ibrahim wrote to the khedive offering submission.
 The letter was delivered by the merchant brothers Hamza Pasha Imam al-Khabir and Muhammad Pasha Imam al-Khabir, but it was too late.
-The army of Ismail Ayyub Pasha was meanwhile advancing slowly across Kordofan.
+The army of Isma'il Ayyub Pasha was meanwhile advancing slowly across Kordofan.
 It captured Umm Shanqa in September.

 After the defeat of Hasab Allah, Sultan Ibrahim appointed his son Muhammad as regent (khalifa) in al-Fashir and marched south himself.
 He arrived before Dara on 16 October and launched an attack immediately.
 It was the decisive battle of the war and the sultan was forced to retreat in the face of al-Zubayr's superior weapons.
 According to an Arabic note on the battle, the Fur "did not know of war with rifles".
 Ibrahim retreated towards the Marrah Mountains.
 He never made it.
 At Manawashi on 25 October, he was defeated and killed.
 He died on horseback charging the enemy with his bodyguard.
 The sacred drum called al-mansura ('the victorious') was captured.
 The sultan was buried in the mosque of Shaykh Tahir Abu Jamus in Manawashi.

 Following Manawashi and with the Fur army in disarray, there was a race to al-Fashir.
 On 2 November, al-Zubayr entered al-Fashir.
-Ismail Ayyub Pasha arrived two days later.
+Isma'il Ayyub Pasha arrived two days later.